Alexander Wilkin: Life

 When the Civil War began in April 1861, he was elected head of the "Pioneer Guard", the name of a St. Paul–based militia unit.
-On July 21, 1861, Wilkin fought in the ill-fated Battle of Bull Run, in which the Union forces were defeated.
+On 21 July 1861, Wilkin fought in the ill-fated Battle of Bull Run, in which the Union forces were defeated.
 For his bravery during the battle Wilkin was made a captain in the regular army.
 Before he could report, he received a promotion to major with the 2nd Minnesota Volunteer Infantry.
-This new regiment, based in Lebanon, Kentucky, fought in the Battle of Mill Springs on January 18, 1862.
+This new regiment, based in Lebanon, Kentucky, fought in the Battle of Mill Springs on 18 January 1862.
 When Wilkin's regiment was asked to intervene in a siege in Corinth, Mississippi, where he served with General Tecumseh Sherman.
-Shortly afterward, the 9th Minnesota Volunteer Infantry Regiment elected him colonel, and on December 26, 1862, he commanded nearly 250 soldiers at the execution of 38 Dakota men in Mankato, Minnesota.
+Shortly afterward, the 9th Minnesota Volunteer Infantry Regiment elected him colonel, and on 26 December 1862, he commanded nearly 250 soldiers at the execution of 38 Dakota men in Mankato, Minnesota.
 He then established his headquarters as well as a military training school in St. Peter.

 In October 1863, the Ninth Minnesota were sent to Missouri.
 The following May, the regiment marched to Memphis, Tennessee, and raised an army tasked with eliminating the threat that Nathan Bedford Forrest's cavalry was posing to the area.
-On June 10, 1864, Wilkin fought at the Battle of Brice's Crossroads which earned him praise for his bravery despite the Confederate victory.
-On July 14, 1864, he would face the battle that would come to be his last.
+On 10 June 1864, Wilkin fought at the Battle of Brice's Crossroads which earned him praise for his bravery despite the Confederate victory.
+On 14 July 1864, he would face the battle that would come to be his last.
 Another expeditionary force decided to operate against Forrest.
 This force, operated by Wilkin, headed to Tupelo, Mississippi, where he was shot to death while speaking to another soldier.
 Initially he was buried near where he fell, but his family recovered his remains and buried them in Goshen, where he had been born.
 His father, Samuel Wilkin, outlived him by 20 months before dying in 1866.
-In 1868, Wilkin County, Minnesota, was formed as a way to honor the leader.
-A statue of him was erected in the state capitol in 1910.